 Animal Studies: The Foundation of Concern

+When these receptors are blocked or overstimulated by anesthetic agents during critical windows of brain development, studies in rodents showed increases in apoptosis — programmed cell death — in neurons throughout the developing brain.
+The functional results in animal models included problems with learning, memory, and behavior.
 Studies in non-human primates extended these findings.
-Certain anesthetic agents, when administered during equivalent developmental windows, triggered neuronal death in cortical and subcortical regions associated with cognition.
-These findings were significant enough to prompt the FDA to issue a drug safety communication in 2017, warning that repeated or lengthy use of general anesthetic and sedation drugs in children younger than three years may affect the development of children’s brains.
+Certain anesthetic agents, given during equivalent developmental windows, triggered neuronal death in cortical and subcortical regions tied to cognition.
+These results were significant enough to prompt the FDA to issue a drug safety communication in 2017, warning that repeated or lengthy use of general anesthetic and sedation drugs in children younger than three years may affect the development of children’s brains.

 Human Studies: A More Complex Picture